dajeti/EssayMaster/README.md

 🧠 Environment Variables
 Create a .env file in your project root and add the following:

-env
-Copy
-Edit
+# OpenAI

-# OpenAI (You can find or generate one for a free trial here: https://platform.openai.com/settings/organization/api-keys)
+(You can find or generate one for a free trial here: https://platform.openai.com/settings/organization/api-keys) OPENAI_API_KEY=your-openai-api-key
-OPENAI_API_KEY=your-openai-api-key

 # MongoDB